 THE INTENSITY OF BEING ME

 I’ve been working on making peace with how deeply I feel things, how much time I spend turning things over in my head, thinking and wondering and considering and imagining and figuring out, wishing at times I were more optimistic, trusting, breezy, serene, maybe even a little OBLIVIOUS.
 There are so many completely oblivious, thoughtless people, man, not that there’s anything wrong with that.
 Well, yes there is, but what I mean is I don’t automatically view oblivious people as bad people.
 Just clueless.
 A few pages short of a chapter.
 I admit sometimes I think it would be a relief to be that way.
 But usually not.
 Anyway, I’ve definitely mellowed a little over the years and I’m certainly calmer, less anxious, less hard on myself than I’ve ever been, but it’s been pretty much my entire adult life’s work and a helluva lot of it too.
 And I’m far from done.
-Finally settling into my own skin is such a relief, even with the whole menopause thing, even with the unfinished work, which is an entirely different post, trust me.
+Finally settling into my own skin a little bit is such a relief, even with the whole menopause thing, even with the unfinished work, which is an entirely different post, trust me.

 Recently, I remembered a conversation I had with my first therapist 30ish years ago when he said, “you are a very intense young woman”.
 I remember at the time feeling so awful about that comment – like it was a judgment, a diagnosis, something deeply wrong with me that set me apart, something that needed fixing, AS IF I needed a longer list.
 It felt as if there was something better, more likeable, less abnormal about the oblivious, less sensitive, and easy going people who seamlessly roll with all the punches, and who look good and act appropriately while doing it too.